Chakr3y/OCR-Research/README.md

 **Note**: Make sure that the directory `C:/Program Files/Tesseract-OCR/tessdata` exists \(and that `tesseract` is registered as a CMD command?\).

 # todo
-- Refactor for readability
+- Improve accuracy
 - Finish Format creator UI
 	- [ ] Undo button
+	- [ ] Tool-based editing
 	- [ ] Add naming/numbering scan areas
-- Improve OCR
+- Refactor for readability